Aurelien-Gg/Cryo-pip/TomoSort/READme.md

 ## ⚙️ Advanced Options

 - **`-CTF`**: 🔬 Enables CTF estimation with CTFfind4 after alignment
 - **`-alignframes`**: 🛠️ Specifies command-line options for IMOD's alignframes program.
 Pixel size is determined automotically from .mdoc header.
+Gain reference files is detected automatically or can be specified

+## ✅ Requirements

+No installation required! 🎉 This tool is designed to work directly on your lab's computing environment without any setup.

 ## 📝 Notes